Tutankhamun

 Biography

 Tutankhamun, often called 'King Tut,' was an ancient Egyptian pharaoh who ruled during the New Kingdom period.
-Born as Tutankhaten, he ascended to the throne at around age 9, following the death of his father Akhenaten.
-His reign marked a significant period in Egyptian history as it represented a return to traditional Egyptian religious practices after his father's controversial monotheistic reforms.
-Due to his young age, most state affairs were managed by his Grand Vizier Ay and General Horemheb.
-Tutankhamun married his half-sister Ankhesenamun, and they had two stillborn daughters.
-His reign, though short, was marked by efforts to restore the old Egyptian pantheon and repair diplomatic relations with other kingdoms.
-He died unexpectedly around age 19, possibly due to a combination of malaria and a leg injury that became infected.
-The discovery of his nearly intact tomb in 1922 by Howard Carter provided unprecedented insights into ancient Egyptian royal burial practices and made him the most famous pharaoh in modern popular culture.
+Born around 1342 BCE, he became king at approximately age 9, taking the throne from his father Akhenaten.
+His reign marked a significant period of restoration, as he helped return Egypt to its traditional religious practices after his father's controversial monotheistic reforms.
+Due to his young age, most state affairs were handled by his Grand Vizier Ay and General Horemheb.
+Tutankhamun married his half-sister Ankhesenamun, as was royal custom, but their two daughters were stillborn.
+His reign lasted about 10 years, ending with his unexpected death around age 19.
+Modern studies suggest he had multiple physical ailments, including a clubfoot, and suffered from malaria.
+His death has been subject to extensive debate, with evidence suggesting a combination of physical weaknesses and a chariot accident.
+His historical significance stems largely from the 1922 discovery of his nearly intact tomb by Howard Carter, which provided an unprecedented wealth of artifacts and information about ancient Egyptian royal life and burial practices.

 Media & Resources